K

 PIRA: a low wooden stool.

-PITY-ME-LIKL: a type of very tiny red ant whose bite is so hot and
+PITY-ME-LIKL: a type of very tiny red ant whose bite is so hot and long-lasting it resembles a sting.

 POCOMANIA, POCO: christian revival, distinct drum rhythm